Mountains are a type of landform, characterized by a higher elevation as compared to the surrounding areas.

 The fold that descends on both sides is called anticline, whereas, the fold that ascends from a common low point (on both sides) is called syncline.

-Examples of fold mountains are the Himalayas located in Asia, Rocky mountains located in North America, and the Alps located in Europe.
+Examples of fold mountains are the Himalayas in Asia, Rocky mountains in North America, and the Alps in Europe.

 Dome Mountains

-Dome mountains are built when the hot magma rises from the mantle and uplifts the overlying sedimentary layer of the earth's crust.
+Dome mountains form as hot magma rises from the mantle, uplifting the overlying sedimentary layer of the Earth's crust.

 In the process, the magma is not actually erupted, but it cools down and hardens, thereby forming the core of the mountain.